The adviser–student relationship

 The PhD in Comparative Literature with a Special Program in the Study of Oral Tradition and Literature

-In certain circumstances (for example, if one of the languages is the student’s native language) the DGS may waive the requirement that competence in a language be demonstrated by coursework.
-If English is used as one of the languages, the other two languages should show some breadth; that is, they may not be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
-The judgment regarding what can legitimately count for the set of three languages will be at the discretion of the DGS.
+In certain circumstances the DGS may waive the requirement that competence in a language be demonstrated by coursework, and instead permit the student to substitute a translation exam.
+If English is used as one of the languages, the other two languages should show some breadth; that is, they cannot be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
+The judgment regarding what can legitimately count for the set of three languages is at the discretion of the DGS.

-Contact the Director of Graduate Studies, Professor Verena Conley, with any further questions.
+Contact the Director of Graduate Studies, Professor Verena Conley with any further questions.

 Further information regarding courses and programs of study in comparative literature may be found on our website.